Jenny Packham Spring 2012 Runway Show — Jerry Hall-Worthy Glamour

 A vintage-looking, floor-length silk chiffon dress dazzled thanks to the pistachio-colored silk slip layered underneath the sheer fabric, not to mention the risqué, plunging V-shaped neckline, and the opulent green jeweled brooch accent at the waistline (picture above, fourth from top).
 For more of a Studio 64-esque interpretation of glamour, Packham crafted glimmering sequin-adorned frocks like a nude-colored tulle dress with a mid-thigh hemline, long bell-shaped sleeves with skin-revealing slits along the top, a cinched waist, and feathered sequin draping (in other words, the sequins are arranged in wavy, drape-like lines all over the fabric).

 But perhaps the most magnificent piece was a geranium red, silk chiffon dress with a satin bustier and hand-pleated, floor-length, paneled skirt (as shown above at top).
 The sexiness of the flamenco red hue created a passionate, romantic feel, while the blousiness and sheerness of the bodice’s chiffon overlay, the delicate pintucks beneath the slightly ruffled scoop neck, and the dainty short sleeves added an innocent charm.
 The skirt, meanwhile, magnetized as it glided and slunk above the floor with the model’s every step, the layers of fabric sauntering upward and seemingly floating in the air like feathers in the wind.

 After watching the show, all I kept saying was, “That red dress!”
 Talk about a memorable piece!

 Though the red dress alone felt like fashion poetry, the entire collection was a riveting ballad: feminine, fantastical and ever so graceful.

-For more on the Jenny Packham SS12 collection, check out the photos after the jump.
+For more on the Jenny Packham SS12 collection, check out the photos below.